Brandon Johnson sworn in as Chicago mayor: ‘Our best and brightest days are ahead of us’

 Johnson’s special guests within the large and boisterous crowd included Cook County State’s Attorney Kim Foxx, civil rights leader the Rev. Jesse Jackson, American Federation of Teachers President Randi Weingarten and many local labor leaders.
 Some in the crowd chanted, “CT Who?
 CTU,” a reference to the Chicago Teachers Union, as Johnson took his seat.

-Prior to the swearing in, a person of Native American ancestry gave what’s called a land acknowledgement, noting the many indigenous groups who called Chicago home before white settlers arrived, saying we must “dismantle settler colonialism here in Chicago.”
-Religious leaders ranging from Rev. Dr. Otis Moss III, the Black pastor at Barack Obama’s former church, to a Jewish rabbi and Muslim imam also offered prayers.
+Prior to the swearing in, a person of Native American ancestry gave what’s called a land acknowledgment, noting the many Indigenous groups who called Chicago home before white settlers arrived, saying we must “dismantle settler colonialism here in Chicago.”
+Religious leaders ranging from the Rev. Dr. Otis Moss III, the Black pastor at Barack Obama’s former church, to a Jewish rabbi and Muslim imam also offered prayers.

 Johnson is the city’s fourth Black mayor and, having turned 47 in March, one of its youngest mayors in recent decades.
 Richard M. Daley was almost exactly the same age when he took office on his 47th birthday in 1989.